PalisadeResearch/ai-vs-humans-ctf-report/paper-typst/main.typ

 // Should this be an appendix?

-After the competition concluded, we reached out to AI teams for comments on their agent design.
+We also followed up with participating AI teams for comments on their agent design.

-Here are some of the agent designs used by AI teams:
+Below are some of the agent designs used by AI teams.

 *CAI*:

 The best performing team.
 They have a custom harness design they spent about 500 dev-hours on.
 You can read about it in their paper. #cite(<mayoralvilches2025caiopenbugbountyready>)

-*Palisade Claude Code*
+*Palisade Claude Code*:

 We adapted Claude Code for solving CTFs by writing a simple initial prompt.

 Our claude code ( + Imperturbable enigma + claude code) // TODO: add their solve rate to appendix

-*imperturbable*
+*imperturbable*:

 From the participant: